 Found this little pin in a box recently.
 Not much to look at from a distance.
 Small F4 on it, but its the caption that catches the eye: Mach 2 Club, Phantom II.
 The first reaction might be: “Is this a joke?”
 No its not a joke.

 Back in the 1970s, as a backseater, I did fly Mach 2+ in the F4 when I was a member of an FCF crew.
 FCF – Functional Check Flight – crews took recently repaired F4s up and put them through extreme flying challenges to ensure that they were repaired before the next crew flew them.
 One part of the FCF profile was to fly at speeds exceeding Mach 2.
-Mach 2 is approximately 1,535 knots (nautical miles per hour) or 1522 miles an hour.
+Mach 2 is approximately 1534 miles an hour (the speed varies under different conditions, see comment below).

 Now if you have seen the movie, The Right Stuff, you remember Chuck Yeager’s attempt to break the so-called “Sound Barrier.”
 Breaking the “barrier” was exceeding the speed of sound, about 761 miles an hour.
 In the movie, Yeager is buffeted and banged about.
 Its very dramatic, the small Bell X-1 is tossed around the sky and looks like it is entering a vortex of some sort.
 Ominous.
 On October 14, 1947, the Bell X–1 – nicknamed Glamorous Glennis after Yeager’s wife– became the first airplane to fly faster than the speed of sound.
 In the movie it looks very dramatic.